cxxr/better-java/README.md

 of its XML-based configuration format.
 There should be absolutely no logic or control structures in XML.
 It should only inject dependencies.

-Good alternatives to using Spring is Google and Square's [Dagger][dagger] library or Google's [Guice][guice].
+Good alternatives to using Spring is Google and Square's [Dagger 2][dagger] library or Google's [Guice][guice].
 They don't use Spring's XML configuration file format, and instead they put the injection logic in annotations and in code.